regisb/spotify-onthego/README.rst

 Changelog
 ==========

+- 2017-08-31 v1.0.4: Introduce interactive mode for Youtube result selection
-- 2017-07-13 - v1.0.3:
+- 2017-07-13 v1.0.3:

-    - Skip copyrighted videos
+  + Skip copyrighted videos
-    - Fix unicode argument parsing in python 3
+  + Fix unicode argument parsing in python 3

-- 2017-07-06 - v1.0.0 release! `spotify-onthego` is now compatible with Python 3+.
+- 2017-07-06: v1.0.0 release! `spotify-onthego` is now compatible with Python 3+.
-- 2016-07-09 - Add playlist name wildcard matching
+- 2016-07-09: Add playlist name wildcard matching
-- 2016-04-17 - Add album art to the mp3 file ID3 tags (contribution by @xabixab)
+- 2016-04-17: - Add album art to the mp3 file ID3 tags (contribution by @xabixab)
-- 2016-03-15 - It is now possible to download the tracks from "Your Music > Songs"!
+- 2016-03-15: It is now possible to download the tracks from "Your Music > Songs"!
 See below for details.

 Install
 =======